May 11, 2026

 2022 98%

 This level of consistency in the percentage of matriculants with research/lab experience shows that research or lab experience is essentially expected from Perelman applicants.
-In fact, in 2024, every single matriculant reported research or laboratory experience.
+In fact, over the last 4 years, almost every single matriculant reported research or laboratory experience.

 To be a competitive applicant, you should plan to include substantial research in your background, whether that is through a long-term laboratory position, a summer research program, a senior thesis project, or clinical research in a hospital setting.